Wheel of Fortune (American game show): Production staff

 Wheel of Fortune typically employs a total of 100 in-house production personnel, with 60 to 100 local staff joining them for those episodes that are taped on location.
 Griffin was the executive producer of the network version throughout its entire run, and served as the syndicated version's executive producer until his retirement in 2000.
-Since 1999, the title of executive producer has been held by Harry Friedman, who had shared his title with Griffin for his first year, and had earlier served as a producer starting in 1995.
+Harry Friedman took over the role after Griffin retired, having earlier served as a producer starting in 1995.

 On August 1, 2019, Sony Pictures Television announced that Friedman would retire as executive producer of both Wheel and Jeopardy! at the end of the 2019–20 season.
 On August 29, 2019, Sony Pictures Television announced that Mike Richards would replace Friedman at the start of 2020–21 season.
 Following Richards' earlier resignation as permanent host of Jeopardy!, he was fired on August 31, 2021, from his executive producer position at both Jeopardy! and Wheel.
 A Sony memo indicated that Michael Davies from Embassy Row would serve as interim executive producer of both Wheel and Jeopardy!; however, Davies was not credited on any episodes of Wheel, and Deadline subsequently reported that supervising producer Steve Schwartz oversaw the balance of the show's 39th season.
 Sajak was named a consulting producer in September 2021.
 On March 23, 2022, Bellamie Blackstone was announced to be a permanent executive producer for Wheel, with Schwartz getting promoted to co-executive producer.

 John Rhinehart was the program's first producer, but departed in August 1976 to become NBC's West Coast Daytime Program Development Director.
 Afterwards, his co-producer, Nancy Jones, was promoted to sole producer, and served as such until 1995, when Friedman succeeded her.
 In 1997, Karen Griffith and Steve Schwartz joined Friedman as producers.
 They were later promoted to supervising producers, with Amanda Stern occupying Griffith's and Schwartz's former position.

 The show's original director was Jeff Goldstein, who was succeeded by Dick Carson (a brother of Johnny Carson) in 1978.
 Mark Corwin, who had served as associate director under Carson, took over for him upon his retirement at the end of the 1998–99 season, and served as such until he himself died in July 2013 (although episodes already taped before his death continued airing until late 2013).
 Jeopardy! director Kevin McCarthy, Corwin's associate director Bob Cisneros, and Wheel and Jeopardy! technical director Robert Ennis filled in at various points, until Cisneros became full-time director in November 2013.
-Ennis returned as guest director for the weeks airing October 13 through 17 and November 17 through 21, 2014, as Cisneros was recovering from neck surgery at the time of taping.
+Ennis returned as guest director for the weeks airing October 13–17 and November 17–21, 2014, as Cisneros was recovering from neck surgery at the time of taping.
 On September 14, 2015, Ennis was promoted to full-time director.
+Ennis retired at the end of the 2022–23 season and was replaced by Alex Van Wagner.